-Welcome to A1 Talent Success!
-Professional Sports and Entertainment Talent Management Consultants!
+Welcome to A1 Superstars!
+Professional Sports and Entertainment Talent Management and Consultants!

-The purpose of this page is to orientate those that are interested in becoming a rising star in the A1 Talent Success! family.
+The purpose of this page is to orientate those that are interested in becoming a rising star in the A1 Superstars! family.

 Since we work with both children and adults, the parents of child talent should pay close attention to this page, as many of the issues here will impact you also.

 The first question that you should ask is, "Why am I involved in show business?"